scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** 1 hour

 You transform your body, turning into a dangerous beast.
 The creature must have a CR of 5 or lower and must be one you have seen before.
-While in this shape your max wounds become the max wounds of the creature and you take the Strength, Dexterity, and Stamina attributes, keeping your Intelligence, Willpower, and Charisma.
+While in this shape your max wounds become the max wounds of the creature and you take the strength, Dexterity, and stamina attributes, keeping your intelligence, willpower, and Charisma.

 Make a spellcasting roll, your max wounds are increased by 1 for every critical rolled.
 If you are reduced to 0 wounds while in this form the spell ends, you take 2 wounds of damage and are incapacitated until the end of your next turn from the strain.